bhumikalamba/bead_project/README.md

 - We further filter the articles by only those that contain keywords that are related to Bitcoin.
 Adjust the parameters in the "YOUR CONFIG" section of newsArticles/parse_kw_language.py
 - Dump this batch of articles to the database.
 Run: `python3 parse_kw_language.py`
 - This is a batch process.
 Repeat the steps when there are new warc files by Common Crawl.

+### 3) Data Processing

+**Who To Follow - WTF**

+- Batch Process to...

+**Apply GraphAlgorithms using PySpark**

+- Batch Processing to apply Graph algorithms and save the data into BigQuery.
+Associated Script *neo4j-pyspark-conn.py* & *closeness_centrality.py*
+  `python neo4j-pyspark-conn.py`

+- Interim scripts to download data from neo4j and save it in JSON for analysis using Bloom.
+  *Interim-script-neo4j.py*